Messaging Analytics

 Total Messages

 By default, the graph displays all channels.
-You can isolate specific channels by selecting the channels on the color-coded legend which will toggle them on/off.
+You isolate specific channels by selecting them on the color-coded legend to toggle them on or off.

-The horizontal axis displays the selected Date range and the vertical axis displays the total number of Messages per channel on any given date.
+The horizontal axis shows the selected date range.
+The vertical axis shows the total messages per channel on any given date.

 Channel Distribution Pie Chart

-The pie chart displays the percentage of messages by channel: SMS, Email, Push, WhatsApp and RCS.
+The pie chart displays the percentage of messages by channel: SMS, Email, WhatsApp, and RCS.

 778